 Glasgow will send a transcript for your time abroad to UW-Eau Claire.
-Transcripts are not available until two or three months after the end of the term.
+Summer transcripts are typically not available until late September, regardless of when a course ends.
 Due to this delay, you will initially receive a grade report with "NR" (not reported) for all courses.

-If you are a senior and are studying abroad for your last term, please note that the different timelines in grade reporting may require you to delay your graduation summer to fall.
-The UW-Eau Claire Blugold Central-Registrar must receive grades within 42 days of the last day of the UW-Eau Claire semester in order to confirm your graduation that semester.
+If you are a senior and are studying abroad for your last term, please note that the different timelines in grade reporting may require you to delay your graduation from summer to fall.
+The UW-Eau Claire Blugold Central-Registrar must receive grades within 42 days of the last day of the UW-Eau Claire term in order to confirm your graduation that term.
 This is a UW-Eau Claire requirement, and our partners abroad cannot change their usual timelines to accommodate it.